LESV: Language Embedded Sparse Voxel Fusion for Open-Vocabulary 3D Scene Understanding: Experiments

-Quantitative 3D evaluation metrics are presented in Table \ref{tab:lerf_results}. \method~ establishes a new state-of-the-art on this benchmark, achieving the highest average mIoU (56.11\%) and Acc@25 (85.21\%), significantly outperforming the pioneer registration-based baseline, Dr. Splat.
-Notably, our method maintains high accuracy on scenes containing small objects that demand precise boundary delineation, empirically validating the efficacy of our self-correcting upsampling module.
-Furthermore, our dense language feature with RADIO effectively resolves multi-level semantic ambiguities, yielding substantial improvements on scenes dominated by complex sub-object queries (e.g., the \textit{ramen} scene).
-Figure~\ref{fig:multi_level} qualitatively illustrates our method's superiority in handling these multi-level linguistic ambiguities.
+\paragraph{3D Object Retrieval.} Quantitative results are presented in Table~\ref{tab:lerf_results}. \method~achieves competitive state-of-the-art results on this benchmark, attaining the second-best average mIoU (56.11\%) and the best Acc@25 (85.21\%), outperforming the registration-based baseline Dr.~Splat.
+Notably, dense language features from AM-RADIO effectively resolve multi-level semantic ambiguities, yielding substantial improvements on scenes dominated by complex sub-object queries (e.g., the \textit{ramen} scene).
+Figure~\ref{fig:multi_level} further qualitatively illustrates our method's superiority in handling multi-level linguistic ambiguities.
+We additionally report LaGa~\cite{cen2025tackling} under a different evaluation setting (marked $^{\dagger}$) using multi-level SAM masks, as hierarchical contrastive learning is a core contribution of the work.
+Although LaGa~\cite{cen2025tackling} achieves the best mIoU under this setting, this comes at a significantly higher preprocessing and training cost ($\sim$190 mins vs. $\sim$20 mins for \method).
 Figure~\ref{fig:lerf_viz} demonstrates that our method effectively eliminates the spillover artifacts prevalent in 3DGS, as evidenced by the ``plate'' and ``sink'' queries.
-The integration of dense AM-RADIO features robustly resolves multi-level ambiguities, successfully isolating fine-grained sub-parts, such as the ``corn'' within a larger dish.
+The integration of dense AM-RADIO features robustly resolves multi-level ambiguities, successfully isolating fine-grained sub-parts, such as the ``corn'' within the ramen.
 Furthermore, we achieve precise segmentation of extremely small objects, such as the ``pirate hat'', which the baseline struggles to capture.
-Interestingly, we observe a highly nuanced semantic behavior enabled by our dense feature formulation: when querying the ``refrigerator'', our method accurately segments the appliance's surface while excluding the unrelated photos attached to its door.
-Although this strict semantic decoupling is penalized by the coarse ground-truth annotations of the LERF benchmark, it highlights a superior, fine-grained understanding of scene composition that is highly advantageous for real-world robotic interaction and spatial reasoning.
+Interestingly, we observe a highly nuanced semantic behavior enabled by dense feature formulation: when querying the ``refrigerator'', our methods segments the appliance's surface while excluding the unrelated photos attached to its door.
+Although this strict semantic decoupling is penalized by the coarse ground-truth annotations of the LERF benchmark, it highlights a fine-grained understanding of scene enabled by the method.